Home pregnancy tests are accurate as long as you follow the instructions correctly.

 Avoid drinking too much fluid beforehand, as this can dilute the level of HCG in your urine.

 Positive test results

 If the test result is positive, you're almost certainly pregnant.
 Contact your GP surgery as soon as possible.
-Because home pregnancy tests are so accurate, they may not repeat the test.
+Because home pregnancy tests are so accurate, your GP may not repeat the test.

-If you want to continue with your pregnancy, a healthcare professional can organise your antenatal care.
-If you're not sure whether you want to continue with the pregnancy, you can find more information about your options in our common health question: Am I pregnant?
+If you're not sure whether you want to continue with the pregnancy, you can find more information about your options here: Am I pregnant?